262 Fifth Avenue: Usage

 Most of the building's floor slabs measure 45 × 45 ft across.
 The elevators and staircases are grouped within a mechanical core on the western end of each story.
 The building measures 860 ft tall, giving it a height-to-width ratio of approximately 19:1; thus, it is classified as a pencil tower.
-The building will include 139,168 sqft of residential space, split over 26 apartments.
+The building includes 139,168 sqft of residential space, split over 26 apartments.
+The apartments span roughly 3200 ft2 on average.
 At least one of the apartments will be a four-story unit.
-There will also be 10,850 sqft of retail space.
+There will also be 10,850 sqft of retail space and a rooftop infinity pool.

 Reception

-The building has garnered significant public backlash during its construction for obstructing views of the Empire State Building from many viewpoints south of 28th Street, including almost all of Madison Square Park, which had previously been a popular vantage point for tourists.
-Additional backlash targeted the building's design, an example of the pencil tower trend.
+The building received significant public criticism during its construction for obstructing views of the Empire State Building from many viewpoints south of 28th Street, including almost all of Madison Square Park, which had previously been a popular vantage point for tourists.
+The building's design was also criticized.
 In 2023, Christopher Bonanos of Curbed wrote that "262 Fifth, even more than the others, truly does look as though the consulting architect were Eberhard Faber", in reference to the Eberhard Faber pencil company.
-Further backlash targeted the small number of units relative to the building's height.
-These criticisms raised questions about New York's zoning laws and the need to regulate the construction of such towers.
+Commentators also wrote about the small number of units relative to the building's height.
+These criticisms raised questions about New York's zoning laws and whether high-rise construction should be more strictly regulated in the city.